mellowmorgan/celebrity-dating/README.md

 # Celebrity Dating
-By Morgan Waites and Anna Pittman
+By Morgan Waites and Anna Pittman.

 Webpage with personality quiz to determine your best celebrity match.

 ## Technologies Used